 Applied and Chamber Music Coaching

 The Furman faculty in Italy supervise performance studies lessons (individual instruction in the instrument or voice of the student’s major) and coaching sessions taught by local faculty, evaluate performances for Performance Studies, organize on- and off-site performances, prepare end-of-term jury evaluations, and coach chamber music groups.
-A recent project (September 2012) was preparation and performance of the Brahms “Neue Liebeslieder Walzer” by six singers and three pianists.
+A recent project (September 2015) was the preparation and performance of chamber music using basso continuo accompaniment; repertoire by Purcell, Handel, Bach, Lully, Gluck and Brahms.
 Half course - 2 credits

 Courses offered by Italian faculty include:

 This elective course taught by native Italians is structured to give students essential skills in speaking, reading and writing the Italian language.
 With the meeting schedule of the course “front loaded,” students quickly develop conversational skills, and an appreciation not only for the language, but for Italian culture and customs as well.
 The fact that Arezzo is a small city off the beaten tourist path where English is rarely heard, allows our students use their new language skills in every-day interactions in the community.
 Full course - 4 credits

 Because we now select the students for this program in late fall, those who are interested and able elect to take the basic Italian course in the spring term at Furman.
 This allows them to continue building their Italian language skills in Arezzo by taking a level two Italian language course.
 Full course - 4 credits